James wanted to start a blog, write astounding blog posts, drive traffic to his blog and eventually make a ton of money out of it.

 Also, it is very easy to use.
 Premium version comes with extra functionality like their pro widgets:

-Yet, widgets of free version work great at least in the beginning.
+Yet, widgets of the free version work great at least in the beginning.

 If you have a budget and need to make your website design awesome without adding any external plugins, then you should definitely try Elementor pro.